-There is many causes of equine stress and due to some stress laminitis in horses may be developed.
-After a long journey due to the transportation of horses, introduction to the new environment, staying a long time in hard standing, riding of horses in the unknown trail and unfamiliar stablemates may also lead to laminitis.
+There are many causes of equine stress and due to some stress laminitis in horses may be developed.
+After a long journey due to the transportation of horses, introduction to the new environment, staying a long time in hard standing, riding horses in the unknown trail, and unfamiliar stablemates may also lead to laminitis.

 4. Severe Infection